Geoffrey Roberts (airline manager)

 Sir Geoffrey Newland Roberts (8 December 1906 - 27 August 1995) was a New Zealand military aviator and leader, and airline manager.
 He was born in Inglewood, Taranaki, New Zealand in 1906.

-Roberts was awarded the Air Force Cross in the 1941 King's Birthday Honours.
+Roberts was the first commander of No. 1 Squadron, being appointed to the role in May 1940.
+He was awarded the Air Force Cross in the 1941 King's Birthday Honours.
+He commanded the New Zealand Air Task Force, which was headquartered at Bougainville.
 In 1946 he was appointed a Commander of the Order of the British Empire in recognition of his service in operations against the Japanese.
 He was appointed a Knight Bachelor, for services to aviation, in the 1973 New Year Honours.

 In 2001, Roberts was posthumously inducted into the New Zealand Business Hall of Fame.